The view or the proposed tower from Madeley Road roundabout.

 Carphone Warehouse and Sainsburys stores on the Broadway.
 In 2007 Irish

 developer Glenkerrin wanted to demolish all existing buildings and

-erect seven blocks of between seven and 26 storeys, bridging the
+erect seven blocks of between seven and 26 storeys, and bridging the

 railway to bring the frontages up to the edge of Haven Green.
 The